Yamanaka-Lab-TUAT/BOXVIA/README.md

 # BOXVIA

-Bayesian Optimization Executable and Visualizable Application (BOXVIA) enable you to perform Bayesian optimization and visualize distributions of three functions: the mean function, its standard deviation, and the acquisition function.
+Bayesian Optimization Executable and Visualizable Application (BOXVIA) is a GUI-based application for Bayesian optimization.
+BOXVIA enables to perform Bayesian optimization and visualize distributions of functions obtained from the optimization process (i.e. mean function, its standard deviation, and acquisition function) without any coding.
+You will find BOXVIA useful in efficiently solving a variety of optimization problems, such as design of your experiments.

 ## Download as executable application
 You can download executable files for BOXVIA at the [Releases](https://github.com/Yamanaka-Lab-TUAT/BOXVIA/releases).